paraclean023-coder/ParaCLEAN/README.md

 **langid** Runs language identification to remove sentences in the wrong language.

-**filter** Applies heuristics and thresholds (e.g. length ratios, embedding similarity, language ID confidence).
+**filter** Applies thresholds (embedding similarity, language ID confidence).

 **dedup** Removes duplicate or near-duplicate sentence pairs.

 **bifixer** Integrates bifixer functionality.
-Default: no deduplication/segmentation.
+Recommended: no deduplication/segmentation.
 Requires an existing installation of bifixer

-**normalise** Applies lightweight normalisation to punctuation, casing, etc.
+**normalise** Applies lightweight normalisation to punctuation, text encoding, etc.

 ## Outputs

-Each step writes intermediate files under the desginated output directory.
+Each processing step writes its output as a `.tsv` file in the designated output directory.
+Intermediate files are named according to their step (e.g. `Europarl.embeddings.tsv`, `Europarl.langid.tsv`, etc.).

+The **final output** (from the `normalise` step) contains four columns:
+1. Source language (original)
+2. Target language (original)
+3. Source language (normalised)
+4. Target language (normalised)

+## Language Identifiers

+Language inputs can be specified in multiple formats.
+The pipeline automatically resolves these to the correct internal representation.
+The following examples are all equivalent for Catalan:
+  - Catalan
+  - ca
+  - ca_Latn
+  - cat

 ## Notes & Caveats